Barry Hearn issues warning over World Championship’s future at Crucible

 Hearn maintained he would have no qualms about taking the tournament away from the venue where it has staged every World Championship since 1977, and even proposed a scenario where it could be moved around the world on a rotational basis.

-“Why should the tournament have one home and why isn’t the Crucible transported around the world to play ione year in Saudi Arabia, one year in Beijing, one year in Sheffield?” added Hearn.
+“Why should the tournament have one home and why isn’t the Crucible transported around the world to play one year in Saudi Arabia, one year in Beijing, one year in Sheffield?” added Hearn.

 “The Crucible has got a fantastic history and it’s been a massive part of my life, but we’ve got to live in the real world.
 There’s a price for everything, whether we like it or not.